BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 }
 ```

-We do not have C++ compiler available in a browser, but Javascript will do the job as well:
+We do not have C++ compiler available in a browser, but Javascript will do the job as well.
+See example02.html:

 ```HTML
 <html>